-XRPL is an open-source distributed ledger that is decentralized (blockchain).
-On the other hand, RippleNet is built on top of XRPL and is used to facilitate cheaper and quicker transactions.
+XRPL is a decentralized, open-source distributed ledger.
+On the other hand, RippleNet is built on top of XRPL.
+You can use it to facilitate cheaper and quicker transactions.

 XRPL uses a federated consensus mechanism in which the network participants are known and trusted by each other.
 It differs from the Proof of Work (PoW) or Proof of Stake (PoS) mechanism.

 In PoW, miners must race to solve complex mathematical puzzles to verify the transactions.
 Whereas, in PoS, validators are selected based on the number of tokens staked and the time since staked to verify the transactions.
 The remaining network participants must approve the verified transactions for them to be added to the network, in both cases.